 Gardens will soon be redeveloped in this area.
 A landscape design plan has been created by Zoe Cooke, Landscape Architect.
 This wonderful plan will be made into a reality on the site in the not-too-distant future.

 In the coming months more work will take place to ensure that the awesome little church on the hill is safer and even more welcoming.

 Look at what we accomplished in 2016 on the 2016 Renovations page.

-For the latest developments, go to the 2017 Renovations page.
+For the latest accomplishments, check out our 2018 Renovations page.